forthright/vile-reek/README.md

 **NOTICE**

-This project is not actively maintained.
+This project is not actively maintained and is outdated and/or broken.
 If you want to help maintain the project, or if you have a better alternative to switch to, please open an issue and ask!

 ## Requirements